colchapm/count-up-by/README.md

 ###  Setup/Installation Requirements

 * Clone this repository to your desktop
-* Navigate toe the top level of the directory
+* Navigate to the top level of the directory
 * Open index.html in your browser

 ### Known Bugs